stateofalgorithms/stateofalgorithms.org/content/about.md

 ---
 title: "About State of Algorithms"
-date: 2025-08-09T10:37:34+02:00
+date: 2025-08-09T17:15:00+02:00
 draft: false
 ---

-**State of Algorithms** is a project dedicated to providing clear, evidence-based analysis of the artificial intelligence landscape.

-Our goal is to cut through the noise of both the hype and the doom narratives.
-We believe the reality of AI's impact lies somewhere in the middle, and we're here to investigate it.

-### Our Methodology
-We are committed to:
-- Citing primary sources
-- Transparent fact-checking
-- Clearly distinguishing between peer-reviewed findings and expert opinion
+**State of Algorithms is an independent platform that is neither pro-AI nor anti-AI; our position is simply pro-evidence.**

+Our mission is to make the public debate about artificial intelligence sharper, fairer, and more factual.
+We cut through both the hype and the doom-mongering by challenging claims and verifying facts, so that critical decisions can be based on data, not narrative.

+While AI is a global phenomenon, our initial focus is on the European landscape, guided by our perspective as founders based in Germany and The Netherlands.

+We operate under a set of public [Editorial Principles](/editorial-principles/) and a transparent [Governance Framework](/governance/).
+Our project is entirely volunteer-run and does not accept funding, a structure that guarantees our independence.

+**## Contact Us**

+We welcome feedback, inquiries, and contributions.

+- For general inquiries, please email **contact@stateofalgorithms.org**.
+- To submit an article, please review our [Contributing Guide](/contributing/).
+- For questions about community engagement, reach out to **community@stateofalgorithms.org**.
+- For editorial appeals, contact **appeal@stateofalgorithms.org**.